 Champlevé Enamelling with Helen Aitken-Kuhnen | 2 DAYS

-A weekend-long masterclass in champlevé enamelling with renowned artist Helen Aitken-Kuhnen designed for experienced jewellers.
+A weekend-long masterclass in champlevé enamelling with renowned artist Helen Aitken-Kuhnen designed for students with prior jewellery-making experience.
 Students will design and make pieces with a number of cells, or recessed areas in which to place the enamel, receiving expert guidance on the following:

 - the preparation of different metals and surfaces for the champlevé technique